 Many of us had our summer RV trips mapped out and campground reservations made months before plans were derailed by COVID-19.
-Now, as summer approaches, it’s becoming increasingly apparent that our 2020 RV trips will look very different compared to last year’s adventures.
-And while some RVers are still holding onto a thread of hope and refusing to cancel those highly-coveted national park reservations, others are trying to maneuver a new camping season—one shaped by social distancing guidelines and ever-changing local and state policies.
+Now, as summer approaches, it’s becoming increasingly apparent that our 2021 RV trips will still look different compared to “normal”.

 According to the North American Camping Report, more than 30 percent of camping trips take place less than 50 miles from home.
 This might be the perfect year to discover what one third of campers already know: You don’t have to travel far to reap all the benefits of a campground.
 So chin up, RVers, and let’s start planning your local getaway.

 Why Camp Close to Home this Summer?

 #1: The logistics of RVing close to home are more manageable right now.